SaulVas/ICS2000-Source-Code/README.md

 Ensuring effective pathfinding and route optimization to cover large areas thoroughly and as quickly as possible is a critical component of our project.
 For this, we used genetic algorithms and k-means clustering.
 By using these AI techniques, it is possible to ensure that the surveying process is carried out as effectively as possible.

 The majority of search and rescue operations depend heavily on object detection, which is the subject of the second portion of our project.
 The system's ability to correctly identify cars from aerial imagery is the goal here.
-To do this, we trained the YOLOv5m model on a public online dataset [1].
+To do this, we trained the YOLOv5m model on a public online dataset.

 ## Source Code Structure